tamtran4869/E-commerce-analysis/Traffic_source_analysis.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/211688365-ad1f4756-48fa-4455-a0be-3448ab0c05d2.png)

-The data in this question is simple and can devire conclusion without chart.
+The data in this question is simple and can derive a conclusion without a chart.

 #### Comments
-Sessions from desktop device tend to generate higher CTR, so to imrpove CTR of the source, from insights from Q2 and Q3, the company could increase budget, bidding for delivering ad in desktop to achieve the expected CTR 4%.
+Sessions from desktop devices generated higher CTR, so to improve the conversion rate of the source, from insights from Q2 and Q3, the company could increase the budget, bidding for delivering ads on desktop to achieve the expected rate of 4%.

 ## Question 4